urmi-21/pyrpipe/README.md

 Dev

 ## Introduction
-pyrpipe (Pronounced as "pyre-pipe") is a python package to easily develop RNA-Seq analyses workflow by integrating popular RNA-Seq analysis programs. pyrpipe can be used on local computers or on HPC environments to manage analysis of RNA-Seq data.
+pyrpipe (Pronounced as "pyre-pipe") is a python package to easily develop RNA-Seq analyses workflow by integrating popular RNA-Seq analysis programs in an object oriented manner. pyrpipe can be used on local computers or on HPC environments to manage analysis of RNA-Seq data.
 Users can use the easy-to-use APIs to popular bioinformatic tools provided with pyrpipe, or can use the methods provided in the pyrpipe_engine module to integrate any other third-party program in their pipeline.